SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 * Auto font size for spectator datagrid
 * Make tabcontrol a new usecontrol instead of a just a style to hopefully fix visual bug
 * Drag move on spectator window

+## High
 * lifterinfo usercontrols hould be animated when a lifter is judged.

-## High
 * Make themes selectable
 * Auto-save current settings to reg or file.
-* Some usercontrols have a visable line between the control and the border
 * Exporting GL points decimal amount should be lowered to 2